-To get medical bills paid and obtain compensation for injuries, car and motorcycle accident victims have to go through the at-fault driver’s insurance company adjuster.
+To get medical bills paid and obtain compensation for injuries, South Carolina car and motorcycle accident victims have to go through the at-fault driver’s insurance company adjuster.
 Adjusters have one job—settle your case as cheaply as possible, no matter how hurt you are and no matter how friendly they seem.

 To shortchange unsuspecting victims, adjusters employ a variety of unsavory tactics you can combat.
 The insurance company doesn’t matter—adjusters do the same things to cheat victims at Allstate, State Farm, GEICO, Liberty Mutual, Progressive, Travelers, or anywhere.